 Your snowboarding jacket/pants/bib

 are probably notwaterproof.
 BUT if they are and if we get early spring type weather with rain and warmish temperatures instead of winter temps, you might really wish you had a rain jacket besides the heavier gear.

 Buy your waterproof outer layer a size larger than normal to have

 room for warm things under it.
 On a budget?
-Get a set (pants and jacket with a hood) of ($20 to $26 in early 2015) construction worker raingear at Home Depot/Orchard Supply/Ace Hardware.
+Get a set (pants and jacket with a hood) of ($20 to $26 in 2016) construction worker raingear at Home Depot/Orchard Supply/Ace Hardware.
 Yes, it could be bright yellow, but you won't be the only one.
 If you can sew, you can Improve your inexpensive rain gear.
 Be sure you get a set with a hood, some jackets do not have one.

 If you are not sure if your ski or snowboard pants / bib / jacket really are waterproof, wear them in the shower.
 After you dry them out, wear them to Home Depot/Orchard Supply/Ace Hardware to try on rain gear that fits over them.

 -A warm jacket, or better yet, a longer parka with many different warm inner layers under it like sweaters, a wool workshirt, or a vest, (one heavy coat by itself won't work).
 These layers should